Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 The HEAT techs, though, *they* had bred a small army between them.
 Tisdale and Miller were the *holdouts,* weirdly.
 Everyone HEAT-adjacent shipped them, they were unquestionably together and madly in love, but for now at least, babies didn’t seem to be on their agenda.

 Adam had been a wild child once.
-Well, still was, really; he wasn’t a man to *be* tamed, and nobody---Marty included---had ever managed such a thing.
+Well, still was, really; he wasn’t a man to *be* tamed, and nobody - Marty included - had ever managed such a thing.
 What she did instead was to give him her loyalty, and that was what he’d wanted more than anything else.
 She got it back tenfold, along with two strong boys so far and everything else he could provide.
 All that wild energy of his was still there, but it was completely focused on her, and on growing their family.

 In any case, the Lads *loved* playing uncle to their personal army of rent-a-nephews.
 They and all the safely ambulatory kids were far down in the field, playing a ball game with no clear rules beyond that each of the players was riding a HEAT operator like a polo horse.